 2C:12-1.2.
 Endangering an injured victim (third degree)

 a.
-A person is guilty of endangering an injured victim if he causes bodily injury to any person or solicits, aids, encourages, or attempts or agrees to aid another, who causes bodily injury to any person, and leaves the scene of the injury knowing or reasonably believing that the injured person is physically helpless, mentally incapacitated or otherwise unable to care for himself.
+A person is guilty of endangering an injured victim if he causes bodily injury to any person, or solicits, aids, encourages, or attempts or agrees to aid another who causes bodily injury, and leaves the scene knowing or reasonably believing that the injured person is physically helpless, mentally incapacitated, or otherwise unable to care for himself.

 Do You Need A Criminal Defense Attorney?

-If you or a family member is accused of aggravated assault it's important to hire a qualified defense attorney.
-This is a serious felony which could have a long lasting effect on your life.
-Call the Defense Lawyers at Villani & DeLuca at 732-709-7757 today to discuss your pending case.
+If you or a family member has been accused of aggravated assault, it is important to act quickly.
+This is a serious felony that can have long-lasting effects on your life and future.
+Call the Defense Lawyers at Villani & DeLuca at 732-709-7757 today to discuss your case.

 Comments